ndm13/Argsposer/README.md

 "Open With...", checking formatting of interprocess data (rename it to whatever target you like!), and countless other uses.

+## Build Notes
+The only imports for the actual `cs` file are `System` and `System.Threading`, so there's no real reason this *has* to be a Windows Desktop project.
+Feel free to export it as a .NET Core application or whatever you feel is appropriate.

 ## Example Usage
 ### Direct Invocation
 Great for inspecting the piped output of a program and checking how your